-Billy Hahn, a coaching veteran of 35 years, enters his sixth season on the Mountaineer basketball staff.
-Hahn enters his second season as assistant to the head coach after serving as an assistant coach from 2008-11.
+Billy Hahn, a coaching veteran of 40 years, enters his 11th season on the Mountaineer basketball staff.
+Hahn enters his seventh season as assistant to the head coach after serving as an assistant coach from 2008-11.

-Since coming to West Virginia in 2007, the Mountaineers have won the 2010 Big East Championship and have earned five NCAA tournament appearances, including the 2010 Final Four.
+Since coming to West Virginia in 2007, the Mountaineers won the 2010 Big East Championship and have earned eight NCAA Tournament appearances, including the 2010 Final Four.

 While at Maryland, the Terps finished fourth or higher in the Atlantic Coast Conference regular season standings in eight consecutive seasons, and established then-school records for overall victories (28 in 1999) and ACC victories in a season (13 in 1999).